Bioconductor/BioC2020/docs/index.md

 BioC2020 is proceeding as a [Virtual Conference](https://bioc2020.pathable.co/), July 27-31, 2020.
 BioC2020 highlights current developments within and beyond the [Bioconductor](https://www.bioconductor.org) project.

+Registration to [virtual Bioc2020](https://bioc2020.pathable.co/) is now closed.
+We are at capacity of the virtual platform.
+If registered participants are unable to attend, please let us know.
+If you have registered, you should receive an email from pathable.com with your login information to the virtual platform.

 ## Conference highlights

 * Keynotes and contributed talks with live Q&A sessions